huseyin4334/spring-batch/README.md

   - Job is a sequence of steps.
   - Job is an interface.
   - We can create a job by implementing the interface.
+  - Job Interface
+  - SimpleJob
+  - FlowJob
+  - We can use JobBuilder to create a job.
 - JobInstance
   - JobInstance is an instance of a job.
   - JobInstance is identified by a job name and a job key.